TaitoUnited/full-stack-template/README.md

 ### Upgrading to the latest version of the project template

-Run `taito template upgrade`.
+Run `taito project upgrade`.
 The command copies the latest versions of reusable Helm charts, terraform templates and CI/CD scripts to your project folder, and also this README.md file.
 You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
 Improve the originals instead, and then upgrade.